epfl-ada/ada-2024-project-ackthuallydeadalready/README.md

 ## Proposed Additional Dataset

-We would like to crossreference the original datatset with the questions and answers by candidates, this would provide context for comments on wich we would like to perform a sentiment analysis.
-Morever, this would allows us to study the reccurent themes and subject that leads to the general representation of candidates in voters opinion.
+We would like to cross-reference the original data set with the questions and answers by candidates, this would provide context for comments on which we would like to perform a sentiment analysis.
+Moreover, this would allows us to study the recurrent themes and subject that leads to the general representation of candidates in voters opinion.
+However it would require us to parse the webpages in order to acquire this data as it is not already pre aggregated.

 ## Methods